lozzrianm/AcousticVectorLocalisation/MATLAB/InterNoise2026_Scripts/README.md

 SUPER_VA_OUTPUT_BATCH
 ```

----

 ## Notes

-- The ULA CSM is **block-diagonal by construction** — off-diagonal blocks between
+- The ULA CSM is **block-diagonal by construction**: off-diagonal blocks between
   the two sequential recordings are zero, as there is no coherent cross-correlation
   to estimate between temporally independent recordings.
 - The AVA superimposed localisation uses a **ray intersection method**: the peak
   bearing from each array's independent MVDR scan is used to construct a ray, and
   the estimated source position is their geometric intersection.
-- The superimposed beam pattern computation is **simulation-only** — it requires
+- The superimposed beam pattern computation is **simulation-only**: it requires
   both arrays to observe the same stationary field simultaneously, which is not
   the case for sequentially recorded experimental data.
 - Grid resolution scales with wavelength (`grid_pts_per_lambda = 20`) but the